tagno25/OctoScreen/README.md

 - Wifi connection management
 - Toolchanger management tools

+### boardthatpowder fork differences:

+- More Klipper firmware friendly
+- Klipper probe calibration for bed levelling
+- Added additional controls to actions menu
+- Note: this must be used with the corresponding boardthatpowder fork of [OctoPrint-Z-Bolt-OctoScreen](https://github.com/boardthatpowder/OctoPrint-Z-Bolt-OctoScreen) OctoPrint plugin

 ### How this is different from TouchUI?

 [TouchUI](http://plugins.octoprint.org/plugins/touchui/), is an amazing plugin